Home » Features » A List of Current Aldi Private Label House Brands

 Countryside Creamery: Aldi’s butter and vegetable oil spread line.
 I’ve found these products to taste pretty much like other grocery store butter products, including I Can’t Believe It’s Not Butter.

 Crane: a line Aldi associates with active lifestyles, such as winter ski gloves or small workout weights.
 A lot of it looks cool, although I’m skeptical about some of the products’ durability.
 A big complaint with some of the Crane wireless products are the iPhone and Android apps that work with them; many users complain about connectivity and login issues.
-One Crane product we’ve had a decent experience with so far is the Crane Foldable Exercise Bike.
+One Crane product we’ve had a good experience with for years is the Crane Foldable Exercise Bike.

 Crofton: a line of kitchen accessories, including cutlery, pots and pans, and other non-food items.
 Crofton seems to change its products over time, so past performance may not predict future results, but I own a Crofton skillet that is the finest skillet I’ve owned this side of name-brand Calphalon.
 I’m less thrilled with my Crofton Digital Meat Thermometer.